n48calculator/n48calc/README.md

 ## Demonstration Videos

-The following links are to a handful of social media pages that contain some short demonstration videos of the Calculator in operation for users that don't know where to begin.
+The following links areto some demonstration videos of the Calculator in operation geared for beginners.

-In the near future, there will be some LIVE sessions for Q&A and for additional Feature demonstrations.
+In the future, there will be LIVE training sessions for additional Feature demonstrations and for Q&A.

 The demo videos can be found "**pinned**" to the TOP of following Calculator Development team personal page links.